jamesdiacono/Replete/plugins/nrepl/README.md

 # Replete nREPL server

-This is an nREPL server for Replete (https://repletejs.org), a REPL facilitating interactive programming in JavaScript.
+This is an nREPL server for Replete (https://repletejs.org), a multi-platform JavaScript REPL.

 The source code is in the Public Domain.